FlowFuse/website/src/changelog/2024/01/new-blueprints.md

 - [5S Manufacturing checklist](/blueprints/manufacturing/5s-checklist/)
 - [Performance Operator Terminal](/blueprints/manufacturing/performance-overview/)

 Curious about what Blueprints are?
+Read our recent blog post that [introduced Blueprints to FlowFuse](https://flowfuse.com/blog/2023/10/blueprints/).

-[Click here](https://flowfuse.com/blog/2023/10/blueprints/) For an overview of all available Blueprints, [click here](https://flowfuse.com/blueprints/)
+For an overview of all available Blueprints check out our [Blueprint Library](https://flowfuse.com/blueprints/).